microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo nano /etc/aziot/config.toml
     ```

-10. Edit the host name to be `oilwells-edge-001`
+10. Uncomment the line and edit the host name to be `oilwells-edge-001`

 11. There are several ways to register your device with the provisioning service.
 This includes manually with a device connection string, TPM registration, and symmetric key.